bcoin-org/bcoin/README.md

 ## Disclaimer

-Bcoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+Bcoin does not guarantee against theft or lost funds due to bugs, mishaps, or your own incompetence.
 You and you alone are responsible for securing your money.

 ## Contribution and License Agreement

-If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+If you want to contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
 You are also implicitly verifying that all code is your original work. `</legalese>`